-RN students must take a minimum total of 27 credits of advanced practice theory and clinical courses of which 12 credits must be clinical.
-Two credits of advanced assessment may be counted toward those clinical credits.
+RN students also must take a minimum total of 27 credits of advanced practice theory and clinical courses, of which 12 credits must be clinical.
+Two credits of advanced assessment may be counted toward these clinical credits.
+Certain specialties require additional coursework (See specialty course listings below).
 RNs may submit portfolios for up to 6 credits of advanced placement credit for life experience.
+Students may not be exempted from clinical courses through "life experience".